 The Consultant will set an agenda for the meeting a minimum of five (5) Working Days prior to the scheduled date of the meeting.

+Delivery, Storage, And Handling

+Comply with manufacturers’ recommendations for delivery, storage, and handling.

+Store materials in a manner that will prevent deterioration or contamination.
+Deteriorated or contaminated materials will be rejected and must be removed from site.

+Reject concrete not conforming to specifications, unsuitable for placement, exceeding the time or temperature limitations or not having a complete delivery batch ticket.

+Unless the Engineer permits a longer period, deliver and discharge ready-mixed concrete from the mixer within two (2) hours after the introduction of the mixing water to the dry materials, as evidenced by the furnishing of stamped delivery slips indicating the time of departure from the batching plant, or other approved means.

 Site Conditions

 Cold Weather Requirements

-The following requirements are in addition to the requirements of CSA A23.1-14, Clause 7.1.2 - Cold Weather Concreting.
-[Consultant to confirm reference accuracy]
+The following requirements are in addition to the requirements of CSA A23.1-19, Clause 7.1.2 - Cold Weather Concreting.

 Provide temperature-controlled enclosures for areas where concrete is to be placed whenever the ambient air temperature is 5 oC or lower.